fluxcd/community/community-roles.md

 ### Maintainer

-Maintainers are elected [Project Members][Project Member] who showed significant and sustained contributions in a git repository.
+Maintainers are elected [Project Members][Project Member] who have shown significant and sustained contributions in a git repository.

-**Defined by:** entry in MAINTAINERS file in a repo owned by the Flux project, and in `@fluxcd/maintainers` GitHub team.
+**Defined by:** entry in MAINTAINERS file in a repo owned by the Flux project, and membership in the [@fluxcd/flux2-maintainers](https://github.com/orgs/fluxcd/teams/flux2-maintainers) GitHub team.

 **Requirements:**

-- Make a PR against the `MAINTAINERS` file for a `fluxcd` GitHub org repo
+- Make a PR against the `MAINTAINERS` file for a `fluxcd` GitHub org repo.
+[Example PR](https://github.com/fluxcd/source-controller/pull/584)
 - @mention all the other current maintainers
 - Have maintainers submit their vote by `+1`
 - Once all maintainers in repo have `+1` the pr will be reviewed by a member of the Flux [Oversight Committee]

+**flux2 maintainers:** Maintainership in the [flux2 MAINTAINERS file](https://github.com/fluxcd/flux2/blob/main/MAINTAINERS) trickles down to all other Flux 2-related repositories which means that mantainers mentioned there are also maintainers in all other repositories.

 Once the above process has taken its course, make sure you